z0on/Multivariate_GWAS/README.md

 - naturally generates empirical null distribution to detect true signal and calculate p-values;
 - several correlated traits can be used together as a "compound trait".

-The key script here is **RDA_GWAS.R**.
+The key script here is **RDA_GWAS.R**, which is designed for command-line usage (`Rscript RDA_GWAS.R [arguments]`).
 The genotype file needed to run exmple code below, *chr14.postAlleles.gz*, is here: https://www.dropbox.com/s/12oi4dmfep7meup/chr14.postAlleles.gz .

 ### *RDA_GWAS.R*: Main arguments (things we need to run this method)
 > **Note:** all tables must be space-delimited, and can be compressed .gz files.